NYPL/dgx-homepage/test/readme.md

 after installing all the modules, then run

-npm run karma or karma start
+npm run unit-tests or karma start